Women's Leadership Mentoring Program

 Emerging leaders

-In addition to regular 1:1 meetings and communication, each mentor-mentee pair is required to attend an orientation and goal-setting session, two professional development programs, and two peer-to-peer sessions (October 2023—August 2024).
+In addition to regular 1:1 meetings and communication, each mentor-mentee pair is required to attend an orientation and goal-setting session and four professional development programs (October 2024—August 2025).
 Participants must commit to meeting (virtually or in-person, when possible) or communicating with their mentor or mentee monthly.

 mid-career leaders